kunal202426/FiniFi_match_engine/README.md

   -> FallBack to multiple API keys as we are using Free tier gemini keys.

+  -> AI assisted invoice mapping due to lossy problem for the description matching.

 # *Matching Engine*

   -> the real problem : PO and GRN both use the buyer SKU (like 11423), but the